1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 systemctl --user stop [Nom du Unit]

-Restart service (if it does not turn, it is launched):
+Restart the service (if it is not running, it will be started):

 systemctl --user restart [Nom du Unit]

-- "Active" which indicates whether the service is running and since when
+- "Active" which indicates whether the service is running and for how long

-- "CGroup" shows the process group that the service manages, allowing to see the active processes, with their arguments and ID
+- "CGroup" shows the process group managed by the service, this allows you to see the active processes, with their arguments and their ID

-Below "CGroup" are possible logs (standard output and process error):
+Below "CGroup" are any logs (the standard output and error of the process):

 systemctl --user status [Nom du Unit]

-Enable automatic booting of service to server boot; NB: it does not start service:
+Enable automatic startup of the service at server boot; NB: this does not start the service:

 systemctl --user enable [Nom du Unit]

-Disable automatic booting of service to server boot; NB: it does not stop service:
+Disable the automatic startup of the service at server boot; NB: this does not stop the service:

 systemctl --user disable [Nom du Unit]